ahobsonsayers/twitchets/README.md

 **Note**: This program does **not** buy tickets, reserve them automatically, or do anything unethical.
 It simply notifies you of new ticket listings!

-Powered by [twigots](https://github.com/ahobsonsayers/twigots), a go package to fetch and filter event ticket listings from Twickets 🎟️
+Powered by [twigots](https://github.com/ahobsonsayers/twigots), a Go package to fetch and filter event ticket listings from Twickets 🎟️

 ## Features

 - No limit on the number of events you can watch for!
-- On watch for tickets with a certain discount, number of tickets, and location
+- Watch for tickets with a certain discount, number of tickets, and location
 - Show more details in the notifications, such as event date/time, number of tickets, and discount
 - Faster notifications than the official Twickets app
 - No need to have the Twickets app or an account